 Direct costs vary as production and purchasing increase or decrease, and also in response to external factors like changes in supplier pricing or currency exchange rates (for businesses with foreign suppliers).
 Hence, they are typically described as variable in nature.

-In a manufacturing company, direct costs are called the cost of sales (COS).
+In a manufacturing company, direct costs are called the cost of goods sold (COGS).

 In a retail or wholesale business that buys products from suppliers, direct costs are called the cost of sales (COS).